LuisTorres262/Creating-a-Virtual-Machine/README.md

 1.)
 The first thing you will do is visit the website, https://portal.azure.com.
 Login to your account or create one once you get to the website.
 After logging in or creating your account, you should see the home screen that looks like the image above.
-2.)
-Now head to the virtual machine icon, or simply type in the search bar "Virtual Machines".